learningcurve/eggd/README.md

 eggd
 ====

-eggd is an automated git and foreman deployment daemon for Procfile apps on Amazon EC2 instances.
+eggd is a git and foreman autodeploy daemon for Procfile apps on Amazon EC2 instances.
+It's written in Go and uses an interface to the Linux filesystem
+<code>inotify</code> API to restart foreman when a git push is detected.

 (Experimental, not for general use yet.)